Percin0/DisableDefender-V1.1/README.md

 # PerciBAT - DisableDefender

 # Usage
-- Store the repository and Nsudo.exe on your server.
+- Store the repository on your server.
 - Change the variable srv with own web server's IP from Perci.bat and CleanerPerci.bat
 - Change the IP address and credentials in the exfiltration technique file you choose.
 - Run Perci.bat on the victim.